mohneesh9797-puresoftware/lzws/README.md

 ```

 Than you need to start tor.
-Please use some convenient timeout like "SocksTimeout 20".
+Please use some convenient timeout like `SocksTimeout 20`.

-Updated urls:
+Update urls:
 ```sh
 ./bin/update_urls.sh
 ```